gvwilson/sensibleadventures/maddy-roo/old.md

 "Didn't think so," the mayor said glumly.

 "We could still take precautions,"
-Special Leaf said,
+Shaper Leaf said,
 coming through the circle to stand beside Mama Roo.
-The ancient tortoise was wearing two sweaters and had a thick scarf wrapped around his neck.
+The ancient tortoise was wrapped in a heavy sweater and had a thick scarf wrapped around his neck.
 He looked like he needed crutches more than Bravo did, but his voice was strong.